DevisGit18/delhi-airshed-observation/README(1).md

 Python, GeoPandas, Rasterio, PyTorch, ResNet18, Scikit-learn

 ## Disclosure
-AI tools (Claude) were used as a coding assistant.
-All code is fully understood and can be explained during the one-on-one evaluation.
+AI tools (Claude) were used ,can be explained if reqd